5 Content Marketing Myths (and a 2019 strategy roadmap)

 Follow a particular writing style guide for formatting citations and bibliographies.

 Whichever one you choose may depend on your niche.
-Academia, and most other organizations involved in the liberal arts (literature, philosophy, mathematics, etc..) follow the Modern Language Association (MLA) guidelines.
+Large organizations such as Academia, and most other organizations involved in the liberal arts (literature, philosophy, mathematics, etc..) follow the Modern Language Association (MLA) guidelines.

 Science fields tend to use the American Psychological Association (APA) style.

-Historians and a other social scientists write using the Chicago Manual Style (or simply Chicago Style).
+Historians and other social scientists write using the Chicago Manual Style (or simply Chicago Style).

 If you’re not careful, you may end up in legal jeopardy for publishing plagiarized content!
 Every statistic, direct quote, and even paraphrase should give proper credit to the original authors.